darian-heede/pi-arch-setup/README.md

 # Setup arch linux on a raspberry pi

-Setup and configure arch linux ARM on a raspberry pi 3 model B (+).
+Setup and configuration of arch linux ARM on a raspberry pi 3 model B (+).

 ## Prerequisites